-NO, if you are an office person who is reading this on their laptop.
-And yes, for professional athletes or people who train like one.
-And no this do not include sportsmen by default.
-We do see sportsmen these days carrying fat around.
-This includes pro-athletes whose gain requirement is to train hard.
+Many people wonder if exercising actually leads to weight loss.
+The answer is no, if you’re an office worker reading this on your laptop.
+However, for professional athletes or people who train like one, the answer is yes.
+This does not include sportsmen by default, as we see many sportsmen these days carrying fat around, even professional athletes whose main requirement is to train hard.

 Total burn = Total Budget = Work carried out by 37 trillion cells at various sites